The history of haute couture is a rich and surprising one!

 By Chere Di Boscio

 The name is French.
 The rules are French.
+The attention to detail is French.
 So you may be surprised to discover the whole history of haute couture was sparked by…an Englishman.

 In the mid 1800s, when Worth began to sew, fashion was dominated by individual dressmakers – always women.
 These ladies would create outfits according to whatever their wealthy clients demanded.
 And often, what they demanded was pretty ‘same-ish’ stuff that was in fashion at the time.
 Nothing too exciting.
 Nothing too innovative.